liblava/liblava/README.md

                       (device, mesh_type::triangle);
 ```

-Cubes generated this way have a special case.
+**Note:** &nbsp; Cubes generated this way have a special case.
 If they are initialized with normal data, they will be represented by 24 vertices.
 Otherwise, only 8 vertices will be initialized.

 <br />